JohnSermarini/SpreadsheetStitch/README.md

 ###### Spreadsheet Stitch is licensed under the [MIT License](LICENSE) License.

-Special thanks to [openpyxl](https://openpyxl.readthedocs.io/en/stable/) and [Tkinter](https://docs.python.org/3/library/tkinter.html)
+Special thanks to [openpyxl](https://openpyxl.readthedocs.io/en/stable/) for saving me a lot of time and to [Court Rogers](https://www.instagram.com/courtrogers.art/) for some amazing logo work!

 ![Logo](graphics/logo.ico)